lcfg/lcfg.github.com/_posts/2014-01-21-I-wish-I-knew-this.md

 title:	"I wish I knew this"
 date:	2014-01-21 6:43
 categories: windows jekyll
-tags: windows, jekyll, ruby, tips
+tags: windows jekyll ruby tips
 ---

 A tiny selection of tips for those who are foolish enough to want to use jekyll on windows.